yuanfang313/CIM642_Physical_Computing/Final Project/readme.md

   -the distance between 3D printing parts on the plate are too short;
   -the structure of the joints connecting the upper and lower eyelids are not functionning well with 3D printing;

-  So I made some adjustions.
+  So I made some adjustings.